lakecountypassage/WazeTravelTimesPoller/README.md

 You will need to get a Waze Traffic View BUID for use with this program.
 To get your Waze UID:
 1. Signup for Waze for Cities (formerly Waze CCP)
-2. Request access to the Waze **Traffic View tool**
+2. Request access to the Waze **Traffic View tool** through the partner dashboard
-3. Add routes through the Waze Traffic View website
+3. Request access to the Waze **Traffic View Feed** through the partner dashboard
-4. Request access to the Waze **Traffic View Feed**
+4. Add routes through the Waze Traffic View website
-5. Get the **broadcasterId (BUID)** from the Traffic View Feed <- you will need this ID for this program
+6. Get the **broadcasterId (BUID)** from the Traffic View Feed (from step #3) <- you will need this ID for this program

 ---